Thailand Summer Special With Flights @ ₹38999

 Ubud is the cultural heart of Bali, and also, Bali in December becomes even more enchanting.
 The rain enhances the greenery around the rice terraces and forests, creating a surreal view.
 Visit the Ubud Art Market, Monkey Forest, or enjoy a walk through the rice fields with a light mist hovering above—pure magic.

-This sacred water temple is especially serene in the quieter December season.
-Locals and tourists come here for purification rituals in the holy spring.
-Surrounded by jungle, it’s a great place to experience Balinese spirituality in a peaceful setting.
+The Pura Tirta Empul Temple is a sacred water temple that feels especially serene during the quieter December season.
+Both locals and tourists visit for purification rituals in its holy spring.
+Surrounded by lush jungle, it offers a peaceful setting to truly experience Balinese spirituality.

 If you’re looking for a relaxing stay, Nusa Dua is full of luxury resorts and peaceful beaches.
 Many resorts host Christmas and New Year events, giving you a festive vibe with a tropical twist.
 The calm sea is great for swimming or simply unwinding by the shore.